In the past, link building was based on quantity, not quality.

 This post has also generated over 50 editorial links.
 Majestic.com tells me that the Trust Flow and Citation Flow are 17 and 30 respectively.
 This shows the page is gaining strong momentum and Google loves it.

-How do I know that Google and search users love the content?
+How do I know that the search engine giant and users love the content?
 Well, the web page is ranked #3, outranking Lifehack.org (a highly trusted site).

 To earn editorial links, you can start blogging with a strategy.
 Write content that will help people move from Point A to Point B. Create more tutorials and pillar content and make sure that you’re including accurate data in all of your content.